Master of Medical Education (MME)

 Target audience

-The MME programme involves international experts and is directed towards graduates of all healthcare professions alongside their employment.
-The programme requires the participants’ presence at course weeks which are offered over two years.
+The MME program involves international experts and is directed towards graduates of all healthcare professions alongside their employment.
+The program requires the participants’ presence at course weeks which are offered over two years.

-The MME programme Bern offers a broad range of courses with the following aims:
+The MME program Bern offers a broad range of courses with the following aims:

 The minimum requirements to be awarded the Master diploma are: